Vexer89/Vexer89/README.md

 # 💫 About Me:
-Computer Science and Intelligent Systems student at the Faculty of Electrical Engineering, Automatics, Computer Science, and Biomedical Engineering at the AGH University of Science and Technology.<br>I'm currently learning.<br>In my free time I go gym, read IT and self-development books.
+💻Computer Science and Intelligent Systems student at the Faculty of Electrical Engineering, Automatics, Computer Science, and Biomedical Engineering at the AGH University of Science and Technology.<br>🌱I'm currently learning.<br>⌚️In my free time I go gym, read IT and self-development books.

 # 💻 Tech Stack: